tobiaslabs/hunch/README.md

 			conjunction: false,
 		}
 	},
-	// All the aggregation fields will be searchable, but you need to specify
+	// All the aggregation fields are searchable by default, and you need
-	// fields that should be searchable that aren't aggregations.
+	// to explicitly specify additional searchable fields.
 	searchableFields: [
 		'title',
-		'introduction',
+		'summary',
 	],
+	// Fields that are not searchable that you want available for access
-	// You'll also need to be explicit about what non-searchable, non-aggregated fields
+	// need to be specified.
+These fields are stored in the index JSON, but
-	// to store with the index.
+	// not used by Hunch.
 	storedFields: [
 		'published',
 	],
 }
 ```

-With this configuration, running Hunch generates a JSON file containing the pre-computed and optimized search index.

 To make a search using this index, you would create a Hunch instance with the index, and then query it: